-Whether you’re an experienced cyclist or a first-time bike traveller, you should consider the Netherlands as your next destination.
-In 2020, I spent two weeks bicycle touring in the Netherlands and was struck by how easy it was to navigate the well-designed bicycle paths and how friendly the locals were.
+And cycling in the Netherlands is far from boring (even for such a mountain-geek as myself)!
 From the sandy beaches of Zeeland, through the vibrant cities of Rotterdam, Zwolle, Amsterdam and Groningen to the quiet countryside in Frisia, cycling through the Netherlands was a perfect way to spend my holidays.

 Travelling to the Netherlands with your bicycle